Bonding with your newborn is an important process, but lots of factors can affect how and when this happens

 If you feel very sad and overwhelmed in the days after your baby is born, speak to the hospital staff, your doctor, your health visitor or your community midwife.
 They will be able to advise you about local support and help you to bond with your baby.

-Even if you are depressed it will really help your baby and you to have lots of skin-to-skin contact and eye contact.
+Even if you are suffering with postnatal depression, it will really help you and your baby to have lots of skin-to-skin contact and eye contact.
 It will also calm your baby, reduce their crying and make it easier to be together.
-Your baby has no expectations and will unconditionally love you, accept you and want to be with you.
+Remember, your baby has no expectations and will unconditionally love you, accept you and want to be with you.